guilhemmarchand/trackme/docs/configuration.rst

 **TrackMe can be used by different populations of users, depending on the size of your Splunk implementation its maturity, essentially:**

 - Splunk administrators that responsible for the daily monitoring and maintenance of the Splunk deployment
-- Ingestion teams responsible for that ingestion data flow fron the providers to Splunk (could be the Splunk administrators, or not)
+- Ingestion teams responsible for that ingestion data flow from the providers to Splunk (could be the Splunk administrators, or not)
 - Department teams that care about their own data sources and need to be able to understand what is available to them and the data source states
 - Management
 - maybe more!